matt-dray/not-balatro/README.md

 [Available on the web](https://matt-dray.github.io/not-balatro/) and prepared for serverless deployment with [{shinylive}](https://posit-dev.github.io/r-shinylive/).
 Very much a work in progress/proof of concept.

-Currently using jokers from the excellent [Balatro by Localthunk](https://www.playbalatro.com/).
-Images from the [Balatro Fandom wiki](https://balatrogame.fandom.com/wiki/Jokers#List_of_Jokers).

 <img src='img/cards.png' alt="Two rows of playing cards labelled 'pool' and 'hand'.
 The number of cards is shown as 47 out of 52 in the pool and 5 out of 5 in the hand.
 There is also a score of 40 points shown by the hand, which is the sum of each card's value (2, ace, 9, king and 7).">